aknavj/aknavj.github.io/Grabing models and textures from game or 3D application.md

 ### Introduction:
 Lethal way breaks all Legal agreements with software/game vendor and distributor.
 Simply you are not supposed to reverse engineer a product or 'steal' any kind of content created by a vendor it is their own intellectual property.
 But we are doing it because it is fun and most the hardcore fans do not simply care.
 At least what you can do is not to share "ripped" content for commercial purposes.

-* Requires software reverse engineering, such as extracing binary data formats:
+> Requires software reverse engineering, such as extracing binary data formats:

 * Third party written extraction tool, which is specialy reverse engineerd for a single 'Game Engine'.
+  * [Xentax Forum](https://forum.xentax.com/) There are lot of people who are focused in this area and poking around stuff.

 * Grabbing geometry from video buffer memory using Third party tools.
 (This is the most easiest way to do)
   * [3D Ripper DX](http://www.deep-shadows.com/hax/3DRipperDX.htm) Is old but still works fine for old games using DirectX 6, 8, 9 and older OpenGL versions.
   * [Ninja Ripper](https://gamebanana.com/tools/5638) Works great for most of games based on DirectX 9 and newer.

 ### Tutorial / Usage: